danoctavian/neuroDynamicsCW/README.txt

 Plots for question 1 b, c (raster plot of firings and mean firing rate)

-figures/question1/raster_plot_mean_firing_probability_0.fig
-figures/question1/raster_plot_mean_firing_probability_0.1.fig
-figures/question1/raster_plot_mean_firing_probability_0.2.fig
-figures/question1/raster_plot_mean_firing_probability_0.3.fig
-figures/question1/raster_plot_mean_firing_probability_0.4.fig
-figures/question1/raster_plot_mean_firing_probability_0.5.fig
+figures/question2/rasterplot_meanfiring0.fig
+figures/question2/rasterplot_meanfiring01.fig
+figures/question2/rasterplot_meanfiring02.fig
+figures/question2/rasterplot_meanfiring03.fig
+figures/question2/rasterplot_meanfiring04.fig
+figures/question2/rasterplot_meanfiring05.fig

 Question 2:

 To generate the plot for question 2 run Question2.m with a number of tries eg. "Question2(20)"

-This will run a modular network constructed with a random probability between 0.1 and 0.5 for 60 seconds and repeat this procedure 20 times.
+This will run a modular network constructed with a random probability between 0.1 and 0.5 for 60 seconds and repeat this procedure teh given number of times.
 Then, for each run, the neural complexity of the network is calculated and plotted.
+In creating the submitted plot, we ran this simulation for 50 tries.

 Plot for question 2:

-figures/question2/complexity_random.fig (random probabilities)
+figures/question2/complexity.fig